kenorb-contrib/BitCrack/README.md

 A tool for brute-forcing Bitcoin private keys.
 The main purpose of this project is to contribute to the effort of solving the [Bitcoin puzzle transaction](https://blockchain.info/tx/08389f34c98c606322740c0be6a7125d9860bb8d5cb182c02f98461e5fa6cd15): A transaction with 32 addresses that become increasingly difficult to crack.

+# Modification

+> Contain tweaks from the following forks: ByLamacq, Radrigo, frstrtr (not implemented in .exe; you'll have to rename main_alt to main and compile), L0laapk3, and any others that have made apparent improvements to the original by brichard19.
+All of you are wizards and I bow to your superior abilities!
+>
+> This code also incorporates the popular but now removed pikachunakapika fork containing random mode along with the other tweaks.
+I found the source in the closed pull request in the original brichard19 repo. https://github.com/brichard19/BitCrack/pull/148/files

 ### Using BitCrack

 #### Usage

 Use `cuBitCrack.exe` for CUDA devices and `clBitCrack.exe` for OpenCL devices.

-### Note: **clBitCrack.exe is still EXPERIMENTAL**, as users have reported critial bugs when running on some AMD and Intel devices.
+### Note: **clBitCrack.exe is still EXPERIMENTAL**, as users have reported critical bugs when running on some AMD and Intel devices.

 **Note for Intel users:**

 There is bug in Intel's OpenCL implementation which affects BitCrack.
 Details here: https://github.com/brichard19/BitCrack/issues/123

 ```
 xxBitCrack.exe [OPTIONS] [TARGETS]